loke-2k/NSBL/Management-Points.md

 For example, a **manager with 3 stars in revenue** will gain or lose **6 MP** based on their revenue performance.
 A **5-star manager** could see a swing of **10 MP**, making financial success a crucial aspect of team management.

+> Revenue is just one of the many star systems.
+However, they all follow this same system.

 ---

 ## **Why This System Matters**